eivind-throndsen-private/touch-weather/README.md

 - Converts the SVG to PNG and crops it to display the next 24 hours.
 - Outputs a 480 x 272 PNG image optimized for the Squeezebox Touch screen.
 - Runs inside a Docker container for easy deployment.
-- Configurable parameters via a `config.json` file.
+- Configurable via the `config.json` file.

 ## Getting Started